Home-modules/docs/architecture.md

 ## Rooms

 Each home is divided into several _rooms_.
-Each room is a collection of devices and usually has a room controller.
+Each room is a collection of devices and has a room controller.

 ### Room controllers